 Here are 13of our favourite track pumps at various different prices.

 Topeak's Joe Blow Booster is an easy to use, all in one solution for anyone that wants to seat tricky tubeless tyres or just inflate them, using a high-pressure reservoir to provide enough of a blast of air to get even the most stubborn rubber seated.
 It's expensive but it's the best all-in-one unit we've used, by some way.

 If you regularly inflate tubeless tyres and need a quality track pump anyway, it makes a lot of sense to plump for this.
 Even if you've already got a decent track pump, the ease of use makes it highly tempting too.

-There are lots of inexpensive floor pumps on the market, and this one from the mighty Chain Reaction/Wiggle mail order empire fulfils all the basic criteria, with a head that works with both presta and Schrader valves and a gauge at the top of the barrel.
+There are lots of inexpensive floor pumps on the market, and this one from Trek's component brand Bontrager fulfils all the basic criteria, with a head that works with both presta and Schrader valves and a nice big gauge at the bottom of the barrel.

 Great performance and build quality from a home workshop favourite.
 The construction is all-steel, with the pressed base bolted to the barrel.
 The Sport uses Topeak's TwinHead adapter, with Presta and Schrader valves sitting opposite each other and sharing a locking lever.
 It's a simple design that's simple to use.
 Both sides of the head accepted all the valves we tried with no leaks.

 Zefal's Profil Max FP60 is a decent floor pump and doesn't cost the earth.
 It's pretty well-made and is a pleasure to use.
 It looks like it'll go the distance and if the head wears out then replacement is available.
 The long hose, Z-switch head, big dial and smooth pumping action make it a pleasure to use, and it gets tyres to 120psi with ease.